 Christian sect members attack Congo prison, free leader: govt

-Witnesses said they had heard gunfire coming from near Makala prison at around 4 a.m. and saw prisoners wearing blue shirts with yellow collars in the streets.
-Soldiers were also stopping young men for questioning near Nsemi's house in the Kinshasa district of Ngaliema and arresting some of them, a Reuters witness said.
+Witnesses said they had heard gunfire near Makala prison at around 4 a.m. and saw prisoners wearing blue shirts with yellow collars in the streets.
+Soldiers stopped young men for questioning near Nsemi's house in the city's district of Ngaliema and arresting some of them, a Reuters witness said.

 Start the conversation, or Read more at Reuters.